 As swing traders, we want to avoid the big downside drops and get back in once there is some confirmation that a new uptrend is starting.
 As investors, we want to know when the drop is finished so we can buy long-term positions at great prices.

 There are actually highly reliable signals that alert us when an uptrend is potentially starting following a decline; in other words, these signals alert us when the stock market has bottomed.
+Not the exact bottom…but shortly after.

 A few notes before we begin:

 - By “stock market” I mean the major indexes.
 Typically I look at the S&P 500 (SPX on TradingView) and/or the Nasdaq 100.
+When these give us the thumbs up, then we can proceed and start buying individual stocks.

 - By “swing trading” I mean taking trades that have a calculated stop loss and exit point for taking profits.
 These trades typically last a few days to several months.